small-tech/site.js/README.md

 Any recent Linux distribution should work.
 However, Site.js is most thoroughly tested on Ubuntu 19.04/Pop!_OS 19.04 (development and staging) and Ubuntu 18.04 LTS (production) at [Small Technology Foundation](https://small-tech.org).

-There are builds available for x64 and ARM.
+There are builds available for x64 and ARM (tested and supported on armv6l and armv7l only.
+Tested on Rasperry Pi Zero W, 3B+, 4B).

 For production use systemd is required.